Anchorage Medical Malpractice Lawyer

 How Long Do I Have to File a Medical Malpractice Claim?

 Since medical malpractice injuries are not always discovered right away, the statute of limitations to file a medical malpractice claim works differently than other personal injury claims.
 In Alaska, you have two years from the date you were injured or in some cases, the date you discovered your injury to file a claim.
+If you fail to bring your claim forward in those two years, you may forfeit your rights to file a claim.
 The statute of limitations can be a complex topic, call our firm today to learn how this law may affect your case.

 At Farnsworth & Vance, we employ a personalized, client-focused approach to each and every case.
-Our attorneys will work with you to understand your goals and then devise a legal strategy aimed at achieving them.
+Our Anchorage medical malpractice lawyers will work with you to understand your goals and then devise a legal strategy aimed at achieving them.
 We always prioritize our clients’ best interests, whether that’s pursuing a sizable settlement or taking a case to trial.
 Our team works with various experts, including insurance insiders, in order to help our clients recover the maximum compensation they are owed.

 They fought for every dollar that was rightfully mine.
 I would 100% recommend Farnsworth and Vance.- Lateecia L.